mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 }
 ```

 simply emits one value - an array with 3 elements.
-Running `for ... of` loop on this example results in the following log:
+Running the `for ... of` loop on this example results in the following log:

 ```js
 [ 1, 2, 3 ]
 ```

-Only after you use `yield*`, the control will be actually *delegated* to the iterator.
+Only after you use `yield*`, the control will be actually *delegated* to the array.

 Of course nothing stops us from using `yield*` multiple times: